Jamal Musiala: 2022 FIFA World Cup

 On 10 November 2022, Musiala received a call-up for the 2022 FIFA World Cup in Qatar.
 On 23 November, he made his World Cup debut by starting against Japan, to become the first German teenager to feature in the competition since 1958, and the fourth youngest German player, aged 19 years and 270 days, in all World Cup participations, only behind: Karl-Heinz Schnellinger, Leopold Neumer and Edmund Conen.
 In the same match, Youssoufa Moukoko was subbed on in the 90th minute, to be the youngest ever, and Musiala then became the fifth.
-On 1 December, he completed 13 dribbles, two shy of Jay-Jay Okocha's record of 15 in 1994, in a 4–2 win over Costa Rica, yet Germany was eliminated from the group stage as they finished third in their group.
+On 1 December, he completed 13 dribbles, two shy of Jay-Jay Okocha's record of 15 in 1994, in a 4–2 win over Costa Rica, yet Germany were eliminated in the group stage for the second successive World Cup as they finished third in their group.

-Euro 2024
+UEFA Euro 2024

-On 7 June 2024, Musiala was named in Germany's squad for UEFA Euro 2024.
+On 7 June 2024, Musiala was named in Germany's squad for UEFA Euro 2024 on home soil.
 On 14 June, he was awarded Player of the Match in the opening encounter against Scotland, where he scored a goal in a 5–1 victory, becoming the second youngest German player to score in the tournament, 67 days older than his teammate Florian Wirtz.
 He scored in the 68th minute for Germany against Denmark in the round of 16 game on 29 June.
+On 5 July, Musiala played the full game as Germany were eliminated by eventual champions Spain in the quarter-finals.
 With three goals in the tournament, Musiala was awarded the Golden Boot in a six-way tie.